weidizhang/PHP-Timed-Tasks/README.md

 ```
 $manager->runTasks();
 ```
-All code after this will not run.
+All code after this will not run while there are still tasks remaining.

 If you have other tasks to perform, use your own while loop instead